Velocidex/velociraptor-docs/content/blog/2024/2024-05-09-detection-engineering/_index.md

 endpoint to a central location, where detection is actually made.
 This approach is challenging in practice:

-1. There is a trade off between the volume and type of events relayed to the SIEM: On a typical Windows system there are hundreds of different event logs and event types.
+1. There is a trade-off between the volume and type of events relayed to the SIEM: On a typical Windows system there are hundreds of different event logs and event types.
 It is impossible to forward all events from the endpoint to the SIEM without increasing the